henices/henices/README.md

 # 👋 Hi, I'm henices

-I am a security researcher based in Beijing.
+I am a security researcher.
 I am dedicated to finding and addressing security vulnerabilities in various systems and applications.

 ## :computer: Skills
 - Vulnerability Research and Analysis